 Specific tasks might include best practices research; event planning; media and political outreach; database consolidation and data entry; and tracking task assignments, phone calls, and follow up with volunteers.

 The Community Outreach Fellows will learn about all of our other issue areas and departments too.
 The Fellowship helps both to increase a Fellow’s skill set and to advance RespectAbility’s mission.

 Each Fellow will receive many opportunities to learn new skills, network and gain direct experiences.
 In addition to hands-on work experiences, all Fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
-A career plan will be developed by each Fellow that will enable him or her to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
-Upon the completion of the Fellowship program, applicants can expect to come away with excellent experience in the fields of inclusion, policy, strategic communications and fundraising; fair knowledge of issues for people with disabilities; and leadership skills to help them grow into confident advocates.
+A career plan will be developed by each Fellow that will enable them to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
+Upon the completion of the Fellowship program, graduates can expect to come away with excellent experience in the fields of inclusion, policy, strategic communications and fundraising; fair knowledge of issues for people with disabilities; and leadership skills to help them grow into confident advocates.

 Important Details for Applicants

 - Excellent communication and organizational skills are strongly preferred, and Fellows should exhibit leadership skills to complete their own projects.

 - Strong preference for college seniors and above.